wmedders21/scoreboard/README.md

 # High School Basketball Scoreboard
 [Click here for the deployed app](https://wmedders21.github.io/scoreboard)

+BUG: *Some features don't work in Safari!
+Use Chrome or Edge*

 ### This is a simple Javascript, HTML, and CSS project from Scrimba